Test Strip Subscription Guide

 If you’re looking to cut down on Type 1 spending without neglecting your diabetes management, test strip subscriptions are one option to consider.
 We compiled a rundown of popular companies that offer test strip subscription services and researched each of them to give you some important info.
 Take a look!

-You pay an initial fee (about $80) for the One Drop Chrome setup, which includes a meter, lancing device, initial test strips, lancets and a case.
-You can then choose to pay annually or per month for a Premium subscription.
-If you chose the former, you’d pay about $40 per month.
+You pay an initial fee (about $70) for the One Drop Chrome setup, which includes a meter, lancing device, initial test strips, lancets and a case.
+You can then choose to pay annually or monthly for a test strip subscription.
+If you chose the former, you’d pay about as little as ~ $11month for 50 test strips and up to $45/month for unlimited test strips.
 Subscribers are allowed to cancel anytime.
 This subscription includes 24/7 access to a CDE, who is available to answer questions, troubleshoot, and give tips and tricks.
-You can message your CDE right from the app and responses arrive within minutes!
+You can message your CDE right from the app and responses arrive within minutes.

 - No insurance is necessary to participate in the One Drop program (U.S. customers receive free shipping)